Help Protect the Environment While Reducing Costs; Here’s How

 Think about weather the items you supply to the company are recyclable or can be donated after your organization is done with them.
 “You have to start thinking differently about stuff and what happens to it after we’ve used it,” Kuhn says.
 “You, as the procurement person, are the first function that can get it right.
 If you buy something that has no chance of being reused or recycled, you’re part of the problem.”

 But by adopting sustainable priorities, you can be a part of the solution, for your organization and the earth.

 About the Author

 Staples is the world’s leading office products and solutions company, offering worklife solutions, innovative brands, and custom programs to fit your needs.
-For more information about the E&I Staples contracts, contact Bob Cutler, Portfolio Support Executive, General Products.
+For more information about the E&I Staples contracts, contact Joseph Castelluccio, Business Development Manager, General Products & Services.
 Click here to sign up for this competitively solicited contract.